Dirtbagging and Climbing in Leonidio, Greece

 There are quite a few accommodation options in Leonidio and the surrounding villages – Poulithra (9 km south) and Sampatiki (9 km north).

 Leonidio Apartments and Leonidio Rocks are quite popular among climbers.
-Unlike Leonidio, Poulithra also has a few hotels.
+Poulithra also has a few hotels, but very few stay open during winter.

 The dirtbag way…